Why has NCDA embarked on this credentialing initiative?

 Record the activities that you attend for recertification of your NCDA Credential in the Credential Holder Continuing Education Log.
 The activities must occur within the three-year certification cycle at renewal of your credential.
 You must obtain 30 contact hours during each three-year cycle.
 Any course or activity offered by an NCDA approved provider, or state licensure-approved provider, that addresses one or more of your credential competency areas is acceptable.
 (See the CE Manual for details.)
 You will need to keep your log updated in case you are randomly selected for an audit at your credential renewal time.
 You must maintain proper documentation in your files (hard copies or scanned copies of certificates, agendas, letters, etc.) in the event of an audit of CE contact hours.
 If you are an NCDA member, your CE contact hours at NCDA-sponsored events will be documented for you and available when you login to your NCDA member account.

-The Credentialing Commission released the 2018 Continuing Education Manual in August 2018.
+The Credentialing Commission published a Continuing Education Manual.
 Record your continuing education in the Credential Holder Continuing Education Log.
 NCDA members can login to see their NCDA events documented.

 The Credentialing Commission has declared the following benefits:

 Supports your professional brand and profile in the field of career development

 Formal validation of your professional background and qualifications

 Highlights your strengths and expertise as a practitioner, educator and/or supervisor